Codecademy/docs/content/html/concepts/text-formatting/text-formatting.md

 - [`<strong>`](https://www.codecademy.com/resources/docs/html/tags/strong): Represents text that is urgent or important.
 Usually displayed with boldface.
 - [`<u>`](https://www.codecademy.com/resources/docs/html/tags/u): Represents text to be displayed with a non-textual annotation.
 Usually displayed using a solid underline.

-While legacy usage of the `<b>`,`<i>`, and `<u>` tags were to explicitly format text in a HTML document, that use has been depreciated.
+While legacy usage of the `<b>`,`<i>`, and `<u>` elements were to explicitly format text in a HTML document, that use has been deprecated.
 These tags now indicate characteristics of the text without specifying a definitive format for how it is rendered.
-If a specific specified format is required, CSS should be used.
+If a specific format is required, CSS should be used.

 ## Style HTML Using CSS